 Source: University of Sarasota Study

-Middle school and high school students who participated in instrumental music scored higher in standardized tests.
+Middle school and high school students who participated in instrumental music scored higher on standardized tests.
 They found significant correlations between students with serious music instruction and academic achievement

 Source: Profile of SAT and Achievement Test Takers, The College Board.

 High school music students score higher on SATs in both verbal and math than their peers.
-This compared music students to students that had not been trained in music.
+This compares music students to students who had not been trained in music.

 Copyright 2012 Bob Comarow Music.
 All rights reserved.